antea/IFC.JAVA/README.md

 of the IFC STEP file.

 Some notes on the implementation:
++ classes having constructors with lots of parameters that can be null contain Builders, you'll probably want to use those;
 + interface `IfcDefinedType` is not part of the IFC specification, its only purpose is to be implemented by types which can be serialized directly (called Defined Types in the IFC specification);